 Symbols are another design element you can add to your logo to help people recognize your brand.

-Symbols can be pictorial and literal (like animals or lightbulbs) or geometric and abstract (like a hexagon or overlapping circles).
-Just make sure that whatever symbol you choose doesn’t confuse or mislead your target audience.
+Symbols can be pictorial and literal (like animals or lightbulbs) or geometric and abstract logo marks (like a hexagon or overlapping circles).
+Just make sure that whatever symbol you choose doesn’t confuse or mislead your audience.
+Below, you’ll see two examples of how powerful a logo symbol can be in communicating your business and products.

 You also want your symbol to match the style of your font — so if you’re using a modern, sans-serif font, you probably don’t want to pair it with a hand-drawn, vintage-looking symbol.